ARCTraining/swd3_sw_dev/03-datastructures.md

 Don't reinvent the square wheel.

-## Digital Oxford Dictionary, the wrong way and the right way
+## Exercise: Digital Oxford Dictionary, the wrong way and the right way
 1. Implement an oxford dictionary with two `list`s, one for words, one for
 definitions: